alexanderfranca/keggimporter/README.md

-A data importer from KeggReader module results to PostgreSQL relational database.
+Import results from KeggReader module to PostgreSQL relational database.

-Relational database schema is very specific and can be found in this repository.
+Relational database schema is very specific and can be found in the 'sql' directory in this repository.